 The liquid part, plasma, makes up over 50% of our blood.
 Meanwhile the solid part is composed of white blood cells, platelets, and red blood cells.
 While white blood cells fight infection and platelets form clots to stop bleeding, it’s the final element of blood — red blood cells — that may be the most important solid of them all.

 The primary function of the red blood cell is to carry oxygen from the lungs to bodily tissue while removing carbon dioxide.
 “This gas exchange transports oxygen to cells where it’s used to make ATP (adenosine triphosphate) as energy for the cells,” says Dr. Nina Bausek, Chief Scientist at PN Medical.
-And when we discuss how much oxygen our red blood cells are carrying, we refer to this as blood oxygen saturation.
+When we discuss how much oxygen our red blood cells are carrying, we refer to this as blood oxygen saturation.

 Blood oxygen saturation, or blood oxygen levels, can tell us a lot about our body’s current state of health.
 While it’s true that we can use this metric to measure the efficiency and intensity of workouts, we can also use it as an indicator of underlying health risks and disease.